Counselor vs Therapist vs Psychologist

 According to the American Psychological Association, practicing psychologists are highly trained, licensed professionals who are qualified to perform counseling, psychotherapy, research, and the treatment of mental disorders in a variety of social settings.

-However, some domain-specific specialties (e.g., forensic psychology, sports psychology) do not conform to the definitions and requirements of other psychologists.
+However, some domain-specific specialties (e.g., forensic psychology, and sports psychology) do not conform to the definitions and requirements of other psychologists.

 Types